djalbat/easy/README.md

     Checkbox = easyui.Checkbox;
 ```

-To use EasyUI in the browser, take the `easyui.js` file from the project's `dist/` folder and put it somewhere such as a `public/scripts/lib` directory.
+To use EasyUI in the browser, take the `easyui.js` file from the project's `dist/` directory and put it somewhere such as a `public/scripts/lib` directory.
 Referencing this distribution file from a `script` element...

 ```html
 <script src="scripts/lib/easyui.js"> </script>